Zeviraty/zws/readme.md

 # zws (Zev Web Server)

 > [!CAUTION]
-> ⚠️ Security Warning
+> ⚠️Security Warning
->
-> `zws` is a minimal, educational web server.
-It is not secure and not intended for production use.
+> `zws` is a minimal, educational web server, if you find an issue with security, please report it!

 ## Overview